benji014628/blog/cked9ls8o01bfsgs1dga7eabc.md

 # Summary

 Please let me know your thoughts down in the comments.
 Thanks!
-Here is the full  [GitHub repo](https://github.com/benji014628/git-examples/tree/master/journal)